 How to travel around Bali

-To make your Bali backpacking itinerary a reality, a key question is how to travel around Bali.
-The good news is, there are several options for getting around Bali.
 One is to rent a bicycle for short rides around the rice fields and villages.
 For longer journeys, you can hire a scooter or motorcycle for your road trip in Bali.
-In the first instance, be sure to check the motorbike for dents and scratches, and log it with the rental company, so you are not charged for any damage you didn’t cause.
+Be sure to check the motorbike first for dents and scratches, and log it with the rental company.
+This way, you shouldn’t be charged for any damage you didn’t cause.

 Otherwise, there are plenty of taxis available for travelling around Bali.
 Many taxi drivers act as tour guides too, so they can advise on the best places to stop on your road trip Bali-style.
-I would recommend asking a few taxi drivers to give you a quote for your destination, so you can compare and make sure you aren’t being ripped off.
+I recommend asking a few taxi drivers to give you a quote for your destination, so you can make sure you aren’t being ripped off.

 Stop 1: Ubud, for an Eat, Pray, Love experience